|

 all clones, natural reproduction having seemingly ended long ago.

-Their exact origins have never been revealed, but some sources claim
+Their exact origins are unknown to the galaxy at large, but some sources claim

 that they are all descended from the genetic stock of General Sontar